Technigo/project-happy-thoughts/README.md

 The application is split up into components for posting new thoughts to the api, listing thoughts fetched from the API, liking thoughts and posting the likes to the API.

-If I had more time I would like to ade a generic button component, using it for all buttons of the application.
+If I had more time I would've liked to add a generic button component, using it for all buttons of the application.

 ## Learning objectives